 - Turn off pilot flame for your furnace in the summer

-- Buy quality furniture that will last
+- Buy quality furniture that lasts

 - Buy quality used furniture